 In January 2014, Tim Loughton (Conservative) introduced a Private Members’ Bill, intended to enable registration of a baby stillborn before the threshold of 24 weeks.
 The definition of stillbirth was to be based on the experience of giving birth.
 This Bill did not progress any further.

 Tim Loughton has also raised the issue of registration of stillbirth before 24 weeks of pregnancy in other Parliamentary debates, speaking of the arbitrary nature of the 24 week threshold.
-He highlighted one particular case where twins had been stillborn either side of the threshold and were treated differently for registration purposes.
+He highlighted one case where twins had been stillborn either side of the threshold and were treated differently for registration purposes.

 There have been a number of petitions calling for the law to be changed, to allow the registration of a stillbirth before the 24th week of pregnancy.

 In July 2017, having come fifth in the Private Members’ Bill ballot which took place in June 2017, Tim Loughton introduced the Civil Partnerships, Marriages and Deaths (Registration Etc.) Bill 2017-19 (the Bill).
 Explanatory Notes have been prepared by the Home Office with the consent of Tim Loughton.
-The Bill is due to have its second reading on 2 February 2018.

 Among other things, the Bill would require the Secretary of State to “make arrangements for the preparation of a report on whether, and if so how, the law ought to be changed to require or permit the registration of pregnancy losses which cannot be registered as still-births under the Births and Deaths Registration Act 1953”.
 The Secretary of State would be required to publish the report.

-Another Library briefing paper provides further information about the Bill, which also deals with other matters: Commons Library analysis: Civil Partnerships, Marriages and Deaths (Registration Etc.) Bill
+Another Library briefing paper provides further information about the Bill, which also deals with other matters: Commons Library analysis: Civil Partnerships, Marriages and Deaths (Registration Etc.) Bill (CBP 08127).

 Commons Briefing papers SN05595